Poimen/url-shortener/README.md

 # url-shortener

-Fun project to produce a URL Shortener.
+Fun project to produce a URL Shortener....enter the Enterprise URL shortner.

 There are two implementation:
- - MongoDB and Kubeless
+ - MongoDB and Kubeless (TBD)
- - MongoDB and Express
+ - MongoDB and Express (WIP)

-This is currently a work-in-progress...enter the Enterprise URL shortner.
+This is currently a work-in-progress.

 This is overly engineered on purpose to have a little fun with the domain as well as to test out some DDD concepts.

 If I have energy I will add some tests, but right now this is just a test repo.